 Brian received a Doctor of Ministry degree with distinction in January 2022 from Louisville Presbyterian Theological Seminary and is also a graduate of Duke Divinity School and Wake Forest University.
 He served as pastor or co-pastor of Baptist churches in North Carolina and Virginia for 13 years.

-Brian is married to the Rev. Ashley Gill Harrington, his partner in life and ministry, and together are proud parents of their beloved five year-old daughter Zoë.
+Brian is married to the Rev. Ashley Gill Harrington, his partner in life and ministry, and together are proud parents of their daughter Zoë.
 They are all happy to share life with their canine companion, Gracie.
-Brian loves sports, regularly attending college football games, occasionally playing golf and attending professional golf tournaments, and coaching under-6 youth soccer.
+Brian loves sports, especially attending college football and Major League Baseball games, spending time with family, and learning about the lived experience of others through the arts, particularly live theater.

 Faithful Justice is rooted in and inspired by the Christian tradition but celebrates the ways that people of all faiths or no faith are seeking to make our world more just and equitable.
 Our primary goal is to encourage people of faith, especially White Christians, to strive for racial justice, overcoming our collective delusion that anyone is worth more or less than someone else because of the color of their skin.
 However, intersectionality teaches us that racism is inextricably intertwined with oppression based on class, gender, sexual orientation, and more, so we will always be mindful that racial justice is impossible without justice more broadly.